kirbycool/thanx-docs/source/includes/usage/_certification.md

 #### Cards
 - Experience should support displaying a list of cards
 - Experience should allow a user to link a card (Visa, Mastercard, American Express)
-- Experience should allow a user to archive a card
+- Experience should allow a user to delete a card

 #### Rewards
 - Experience should display all available rewards